-Here's what your vet want you to know but would probably not actually tell you.
+There are a few things your vet wants you to know but would probably not actually tell you.

-Communication is Key
+Communication Is Key

-At the end of the day, what we really want is for your pet to be healthy and you to be happy.
+At the end of the day, what vets and their teams really want is for your pet to be healthy and for you to be happy.

 It's Not All About the Money (But Sometimes It Is)

 Money can be a touchy subject, especially when it's associated with the emotional bond we share with our pets.
-Veterinary costs can really add up, especially when pets are sick.
+Veterinary costs can really add up when pets are sick.
 There is also a general assumption that vet care is expensive.

 - Veterinary medicine is a business.
 A certain amount of profit is needed to keep the business thriving.
 Even not-for-profit vet facilities need to cover their expenses and have a certain amount of money left over to keep the practice going.